2. Project setup

 Task!

-We strongly recommend using VS Code to make use of our Apollo VS Code extension.
-It brings many helpful features for working on a project, such as intelligent autocomplete, schema information, syntax highlighting and much more!
+We recommend using VS Code for this project so we can use the Apollo VS Code extension.
+It brings many helpful features for working on a project, such as autocompletion, schema information, syntax highlighting and much more!

-Note: If you don't use VS Code, you can still follow along with the course with any code editor, you just won't see tips and in-development errors while you code.
+Note: You can still follow along with the course with any code editor, you just won't see tips and in-development errors while you code.

 studio.apollographql.com